Ascensus Security Overview

 Firewalls are protective barriers that defend our networks and computer systems from hackers and cyber-attackers trying to gain unauthorized access to our systems.
 We use enterprise-grade firewalls to guard the information housed on our servers.

 System activity is logged on our secure servers in order to preserve the information necessary to validate the transmission of data or the completion of a transaction.

 Restricted access to data

 We make sure that our employees know and adhere to our security policies.
-All associates participate in ongoing, up-to-date security training, with special emphasis on handling sensitive data and awareness of the latest security risks.
+All employees participate in ongoing, up-to-date security training, with special emphasis on handling sensitive data and awareness of the latest security risks.